Noel Neill

-Noel Darleen Neill (November 25, 1920 – July 3, 2016) was an American actress.
+Noel Darleen Neill (November 25, 1920 – July 3, 2016) was an American actress, pin-up girl, and model.
 She played Lois Lane in the film serials Superman (1948) and Atom Man vs. Superman (1950), as well as the 1950s television series Adventures of Superman.
 She appeared in 80 films and television series in her career.

 Following high school graduation in Minneapolis, Minnesota, Neill took up professional acting and modeling in the early 1940s before taking the role of Lois Lane.
 She later appeared in various productions of the Superman franchise.
 She was cast as the parent or another relative of the main character: Neill briefly appeared in the 1978 Superman feature film, the 1980s TV series Superboy and a featured cameo in the 2006 film Superman Returns.

 Early life

 Noel Darleen Neill was born in Minneapolis, Minnesota, the daughter of journalist David Holland Neill, news editor of the Minneapolis Star Journal newspaper, and stage dancer Lavere Gorsboth.
-When she was 4 years old, her parents enrolled her at "a school for aspiring performers."
-During her teen years, Neill "danced, sang and even played the banjo at county fairs throughout the midwest."
+When she was 4 years old, her parents enrolled her at a school for aspiring performers.
+During her teen years, Neill danced, sang and even played the banjo at county fairs throughout the midwest.
 She attended Central High School in Minneapolis.
 When she graduated from high school in 1938, her first job was writing articles for Women's Wear Daily.

 Career

 Early career

 In her teens, Neill was a popular photographic model.
 While Betty Grable's pin-up was number one among GIs during World War II, Neill's was ranked number two.
 After she signed a contract with Paramount Pictures, it led to appearances in many of the studio's feature films and short subjects.
-In the mid-1940s, Noel had a leading role in one of Monogram Pictures' wayward-youth melodramas, and she became a familiar face in Monogram features for the next several years called Teen Agers, especially in the recurring role of Betty Rogers.
+In the mid-1940s, Neill had a leading role in one of Monogram Pictures' wayward-youth melodramas, and she became a familiar face in Monogram features for the next several years called Teen Agers, especially in the recurring role of Betty Rogers.
 She appeared in the last of the original Charlie Chan movies, Sky Dragon (1949), and also played damsels in distress in Monogram Westerns and Republic Pictures serials.
 Neill also appeared in a 1950 episode of The Lone Ranger.
 Neill sang with Bob Crosby and his orchestra.
 She also sang at the Del Mar Turf Club, which was owned by Bing Crosby.